Majestic Northern Rockies on the Alaska Highway

 Mid day view of Muncho Lake from our campground.

-Mid-day view of Muncho Lake from our campground.
-Two weeks before our arrival this section of the lake shore would have been snow.
-Less than a month before our arrival the lake was covered with ice.
+A midday view of Muncho Lake from our campground.
+Two weeks before our arrival, this section of the lake shore would have been snow.
+Less than a month before our arrival, the lake was covered with ice.

 Turning West in Fort Nelson